Mesenteric artery ischemia

 Mesenteric artery ischemia occurs when there is a narrowing or blockage of one or more of the three major arteries that supply the small and large intestines.
 These are called the mesenteric arteries.

 Causes of Mesenteric artery ischemia

 Narrowing of the arteries that supply blood to the intestine causes mesenteric ischemia.
 The arteries that supply blood to the intestines run directly from the aorta, the main artery from the heart.

-Mesenteric ischemia may also be caused by a blood clot (embolus) that moves through the blood and suddenly blocks one of the mesenteric arteries.
+Mesenteric ischemia may also be caused by a blood clot (embolus) that suddenly blocks one of the mesenteric arteries.
 The clots usually come from the heart or aorta.
-These clots are more commonly seen in patients with abnormal heart rhythms (arrhythmias), such as atrial fibrillation.
+These clots are more commonly seen in people with abnormal heart rhythms (arrhythmias), such as atrial fibrillation.